RobertBerger/vagrant-phusion-baseimage/README.md

 If they don't work find a replacement, like from Cygwin (see above) and copy them over to <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin:

-e.g. in a Cywgin shell:
+e.g. in a Cywgin shell from <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin:

-        cp /usr/bin/bsdcpio.exe .
+        cp /usr/bin/bsdcpio.exe ..

         cp /usr/bin/bsdtar.exe .

-*) Open a Cygwin shell - we don't want no stinkin DOS prompt :)

-*) get into your home directory
+*) get into your home directory (through putty/cygwin)

          cd ~

 *) add a box

          vagrant box add hashicorp/precise64